 The disease has really affected his quality of life.
 He can’t garden.
 “My doctor told me I can’t ride the lawn mower, use a rake or shovel or even use a broom.
 I can’t even bend over because my bones are so brittle I might break another bone,” Taylor added.

-About 2 million men in the United States already have osteoporosis and an additional 12 million are at risk.
+About 2 million men in the United States already have osteoporosis and an additional 12 million are at risk, the National Osteoporosis Foundation estimates.
 In fact, men are more likely to develop osteoporosis than prostate cancer.
 Equally troubling are studies indicating men who break a hip are twice as likely as women to die in the year following the fracture.

 The osteoporosis clinic is the only one of its kind in the Novant Health system and is part of a Joint Commission-certified program in hip fracture management.
 The clinic’s goal is to identify and treat patients at risk of osteoporosis and to educate doctors about osteoporosis risks.

 Bone density increases in both women and men until age 30 and then starts declining.
-Vulnerability to bone loss depends on the peak of bone density achieved, which is why women are more at risk than men and can be more affected by exposure to serious illness, she said.
+Vulnerability to bone loss depends on the peak of bone density achieved, which is why women are more at risk than men and can be more affected by exposure to serious illness.

 Screening is one way to detect early bone density loss, but studies indicate the number of people who receive these screenings is very low, particularly among men.
-Researchers at Boston’s Beth Israel Deaconess Medical Center found that following a wrist fracture, 53 percent of women received a bone density test.
-However, only 18 percent of men had the same tests.
+Researchers at Boston’s Beth Israel Deaconess Medical Center found that following a wrist fracture, 53% of women received a bone density test.
+However, only 18% of men had the same tests.

 In addition, the study showed that treatment for bone loss was equally inadequate among men following the fracture and testing.
-Only 21 percent of men started treatment with calcium and vitamin D supplements compared with 55 percent of women.
-Three percent of men versus 22 percent of women began taking bisphosphonates, a common medication used to increase bone mass.
+Only 21% of men started treatment with calcium and vitamin D supplements compared with 55% of women; 3% of men versus 22% of women began taking bisphosphonates, a common medication used to increase bone mass.

 There is no cure for osteoporosis, according to the National Osteoporosis Foundation.
 However, people can take steps to prevent or slow its progress, including getting adequate amounts of calcium and vitamin D.